Faecal transplants may eradicate C. difficile

 "Our results open the way to reducing the overuse of antibiotic treatment and harnessing the potential of naturally occurring microbial communities to treat C. difficile infection and transmission, and potentially other diseases associated with microbial imbalances."

 This research may provide a basis for further studies and may help develop standardised treatment mixtures for C. difficile in the future.
-Read about other research undertaken on faecal transplants and C. diff.
+Read more about faecal transplants, over in the Probiotics Learning Lab.